FENECON Commercial 50 — Assembly and Operating Instructions

 Possible consequences of non-compliance

-The possible consequences of ignoring the warning are, for example, crushing, burns or other serious injuries.
+The possible consequences of ignoring the warning are e. g. crushing, burns or other serious injuries.

-Measures/prohibitions include actions that must be taken to avoid a hazard (e.g. stopping the drive) or that are prohibited to avoid a hazard.
+Measures/prohibitions include actions that must be taken to avoid a hazard (e. g. stop the drive) or that are prohibited to avoid a hazard.

 The following terms and abbreviations are used in the installation and service instructions: